Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: A Horizon-free Imitation Gap of TV-AIL

 \subsection{Toward A Stage-coupled Analysis}

-In this part, we present the key analysis technique for establishing the horizon-free imitation gap of TV-AIL.
-First, we briefly review the classical reduction-and-estimation analysis used in previous works \citep{pieter04apprentice, syed07game, xu2020error, rajaraman2020fundamental}.
-Then, we explain why this analysis fails to provide a tight bound on RBAS MDPs.
-Finally, we introduce a new dynamic-programming-based analysis to disclose algorithmic behaviors of TV-AIL for RBAS MDPs.
+In this part, we outline the primary analysis technique employed to establish the horizon-free imitation gap of TV-AIL.
+Initially, we give a concise overview of the classical reduction-and-estimation analysis that has been utilized in previous studies \citep{pieter04apprentice, syed07game, xu2020error, rajaraman2020fundamental}.
+We then discuss why this technique fails to offer a tight bound on RBAS MDPs.
+Finally, we introduce a novel stage-coupled analysis that uncovers the algorithmic characteristics of TV-AIL for RBAS MDPs.

 \textbf{Reduction-and-Estimation Analysis.} To analyze AIL methods, the reduction-and-estimation analysis reduces the imitation gap to the statistical estimation error of the expert's state-action distribution.
 Concretely, we have that